BenBarlev/colocWE/CONTRIBUTING.md

 Meanwhile, I will thank you if you will help me think this thing together.

-Challenge me with questions about colocWE
+Challenge me with questions about colocWE,  I'm sure there are things I missed.

-I'm sure there are things I missed.
+Please bring more opinions and ideas into the project.

-Please bring more opinions and ideas into the project. that would be wonderful.
+that would be wonderful.